robmoss/git-is-my-lab-book/src/collaborating/peer-code-review.md

   - Tell the author if reading their code gave you some ideas for your own code.

+## Complete the review

+Once the peer code review is complete, and any corresponding updates to the code have been made, you can [merge the branch](merge-pull-requests.md).

 ## Retain a record of the review

 By using merge/pull requests to review code, the discussion between the author and the reviewer is recorded.